Diffusion & Adversarial Schr\"odinger Bridges via Iterative Proportional Markovian Fitting: Continuous-time Schrödinger Bridge Setup

-\textbf{Schrödinger Bridge problem.} Considering the continuous case, the Schödinger Bridge problem is stated using continuous stochastic processes instead of one with predefined timesteps.
-Thus, the Schödinger Bridge problem finds the most likely in the sense of Kullback-Leibler divergence stochastic process $T$ with respect to prior Wiener process $W^\epsilon$, i.e.:
+\textbf{Schrödinger Bridge problem.} Considering the continuous case, the Schrödinger Bridge problem is stated using continuous stochastic processes instead of one with predefined timesteps.
+Thus, the Schrödinger Bridge problem finds the most likely in the sense of Kullback-Leibler divergence stochastic process $T$ with respect to prior Wiener process $W^\epsilon$, i.e.: